-

 Course Outline

-A major aspect of the programme is the Industrial Data Analytics Project in which students work on a real-life data analytics and visualisation problem.
+A major aspect of the programme is the Data Analytics and Visualisation Project in which students work on a real-life data analytics and visualisation problem.
 This work will, where possible, be conducted in conjunction with the work placement company, resulting in the production of the final report and presentation of the project at the end of the work placement.
 The Work Placement will take place from the end of semester 2 until end August.

 Curriculum Information

-Curriculum information relates to the current academic year (in most cases).Course and module offerings and details may be subject to change.
+Curriculum information relates to the current academic year (in most cases).

 Glossary of Terms

-- Credits
+Credits

-- You must earn a defined number of credits (aka ECTS) to complete each year of your course.
+You must earn a defined number of credits (aka ECTS) to complete each year of your course.
 You do this by taking all of its required modules as well as the correct number of optional modules to obtain that year's total number of credits.

-- Module
+Module

-- An examinable portion of a subject or course, for which you attend lectures and/or tutorials and carry out assignments.
+An examinable portion of a subject or course, for which you attend lectures and/or tutorials and carry out assignments.
 E.g. Algebra and Calculus could be modules within the subject Mathematics.
 Each module has a unique module code eg. MA140.

-- Optional
+Optional

-- A module you may choose to study.
+A module you may choose to study.

-- Required
+Required

-- A module that you must study if you choose this course (or subject).
+A module that you must study if you choose this course (or subject).

-- Semester
+Semester

-- Most courses have 2 semesters (aka terms) per year.
+Most courses have 2 semesters (aka terms) per year.

 Year 1 (60 Credits)

-CT5160: Industrial Data Analytics Project
+RequiredCT5196: Data Analytics and Visualisation Project

 15 months long | Credits: 15